prebid/prebid.github.io/dev-docs/modules/userId.md

 #### Prebid Params

-Individual params may be set for the Shared ID User ID Submodule.
+Individual params may be set for the SharedID User ID Submodule.
 ```
 pbjs.setConfig({
     userSync: {